Here is an easy explanation why religions ban usury

 *Please note we are typing about the demand side (main street) money supply, not reserves not borrowed (the reason QE does not lead to CPI inflation) typically used to purchase financial assets and ownership (hypothetically throttled by CB reserve requirements (borrowed anyway) and insolvency (bail-outs and bail-ins)).
 Unlike the loan principal which is canceled on repayment, interest does not disappear but is income used to pay expenses and taxes, distributed to shareholders, and retained earnings, like any other company.

 **Interest differs from profit (which may be participated in under Sharia and Halakhah) in that profit does not compound and bears risk to the investor, unlike interest which leads to indebtedness and servitude.
 Furthermore profit is on products and services rendered, while interest is on money which should simply be the unit-of-account (UoM for bookkeeping (how does one charge interest on metres or hours?)) and means-of-exchange (to facilitate trade).
-Money is a store-of-value only due to its tradability for products or services.
+Money is only a store-of-value only due to its tradability for products or services (proxy for stuff).

 Compounding interest leads to exponential wealth disparity.